Biography

 About Simon

-Prior to joining the Royal College of Music in 2023, Simon worked as a hospital pharmacist and sang as a lay clerk in the choir of Kings College Cambridge.
-Highlights include performing with the Academy of Ancient Music, being involved in a CD recording of a new work, ‘The Street’ by Nico Muhly and singing in the annual Christmas and Easter televised BBC broadcasts.
-As an undergraduate Simon studied Pharmacy at the University of East Anglia in Norwich where he held choral scholarships at St. John the Baptist Roman Catholic cathedral and subsequently at Norwich cathedral.
-He participated in multiple broadcasts, concerts with the Britten Sinfonia and two CD recordings, ‘Evening Hymn’ and ‘Britten: Sacred Choral Works’, in the latter of which he features as a soloist.
+Prior to beginning his studies at the Royal College of Music, Simon worked as a hospital pharmacist and sang as a lay clerk in the Choir of King’s College, Cambridge.
+Highlights included performances with the Academy of Ancient Music, participation in the choir’s televised BBC Christmas and Easter broadcasts, and a CD recording of Nico Muhly’s The Street.
+As an undergraduate he studied Pharmacy at the University of East Anglia, where he held choral scholarships at St John the Baptist Roman Catholic Cathedral and Norwich Cathedral, appearing in broadcasts, concerts with the Britten Sinfonia, and recordings including Evening Hymn and Britten: Sacred Choral Works, in which he features as a soloist.